-Next it will depend on what examination and the tests above have suggested.
+Next it will depend on what examination and which tests above have suggested.
 In some cases no further tests will be needed - if, for example, your doctor is confident you have indigestion, or constipation or shingles.

 If a heart or lung problem is suspected, a heart tracing (electrocardiogram, or ECG) and/or chest X-ray might be required.
 If a problem with your stomach or upper bowel is suspected, you may need an examination with a tube with a camera put down into your stomach (an endoscopy).
 A computerised tomography (CT) scan or an ultrasound scan may be helpful to look at your spleen, pancreas or kidneys.
 In some cases an X-ray of the tummy may be useful.
-Further tests include other "scopes" (such as a colonoscopy or endoscopic retrograde cholangiopancreatography (ERCP) and other scans (such as a magnetic resonance imaging (MRI) scan).
+Further tests include other 'scopes' (such as a colonoscopy or endoscopic retrograde cholangiopancreatography (ERCP) and other scans (such as a magnetic resonance imaging (MRI) scan).